Your Love Is Driving Me Crazy

 "Your Love Is Driving Me Crazy" is a song written and performed by Sammy Hagar from his album Three Lock Box.
 It provided Hagar with his only top 20 solo hit on the Billboard Hot 100 chart, peaking at number 13 in 1983.
 The song reached number 19 in Canada.

-"Your Love Is Driving Me Crazy" ranks as the 79th biggest U.S. hit of 1983.
+"Your Love Is Driving Me Crazy" was ranked the 79th biggest U.S. hit of 1983 by Billboard magazine.